What is a Film Continuity Log Sheet and How to Use It?

-For example, let’s say an airplane flew overhead during a take, if you make a note that the audio had an airplane in it so the editor knows to not use that bit.
-Or if files get out of sync you can make a note of it.
+For example, let’s say an airplane flew overhead during a take if you make a note that the audio had an aircraft in it, so the editor knows not to use that bit.
+Or if files get out of sync, you can make a note of it.

-The sound log, video log, and continuity log is something you might have your Digital Imaging Technician, Data Wrangler, Continuity team, Assistant director, or just some random person you found do.
-The more takes cameras and audio files you work with the more your editor will appreciate you doing this.
+The sound log, video log, and continuity log is something you might have your Digital Imaging Technician, Data Wrangler, Continuity team, Assistant director, or just some random person you found to do it.
+The more takes cameras, and audio files you work with the more your editor will appreciate you doing this.